juju/docs/src/en/juju-concepts.md

 The Juju agent is software that runs on every Juju machine.
 There is a *machine agent* that operates at the machine level and a *unit agent* that works at the application unit level.
-Thus there are typically at least two agents running on each machine (one for the machine and one for a deployed application/charm).
+Thus there are typically at least two agents running on each regular (non-controller) machine: one for the machine and one for a deployed application/charm.
+The controller normally has a single machine agent running.

 A machine agent manages its respective unit agents as well as any containers that may be requested on that machine.
 In particular, it is the machine agent